awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.md

 Amazon RDS Custom automates database administration tasks and operations\.
 By using RDS Custom, as a database administrator you can access and customize your database environment and operating system\.
 With RDS Custom, you can customize to meet the requirements of legacy, custom, and packaged applications\.
 For more information, see [Working with Amazon RDS Custom](rds-custom.md)\.

-RDS Custom isn't available with the following engines:
+RDS Custom is supported for the following DB engines only:
-+ RDS for MariaDB
-+ RDS for MySQL
++ RDS for Oracle
-+ RDS for PostgreSQL
++ RDS for SQL Server

 **Topics**
 + [RDS Custom for Oracle](#Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.ora)